- Oregon State Representative, 1963-1968.

 - United States Senator from Oregon, 1969-1995.

-Bob Packwood came from a family of politicians.
-In his oral history, he recounts how as a young boy he listened to political discussion around his family’s dinner table with invited guests who were members of the legislature, the press, and lobbyists.
+Born in Portland in 1932, Bob Packwood came from a family of politicians.
+In his oral history, he recounts how as a young boy he listened to political discussion around his family’s dinner table with invited guests who were members of the legislature, the press and lobbyists.

 Sen. Bob Packwood’s 1962 campaign for the Oregon House was considered “groundbreaking” in terms of his campaign techniques: lawn signs, coffees and bumper stickers.
 The Willamette University Archives is the repository for Packwood’s papers, and his original campaign “how-to” notebook is held there.
 It gives step-by-step instructions, with slides, on how to run a successful political campaign.
 He used this handbook to recruit Republican candidates and teach them his successful campaign methods for many years.